ArcNLET-Py/ArcNLET-Py/docs/UserManual/lakeshoeexample.rst

 available, using a higher resolution may not be appropriate because the increased detail is not well suited for hydrologic simulations (Wolock and Price, 1994).
 Shapefiles that contain the location information of water bodies that may be impacted were obtained for the FDEP.
 Groundwater flow and transport parameters used in this example are taken from the literature.
 This example serves for training purposes and not for realistic estimation of nitrate load in the Lakeshore neighborhood.

-When using your data, the procedure for obtaining the DEM data is given in Section 4.1.
+When using your data, the procedure for obtaining the DEM data is given in the **Preparing Input Data** section.
 Other data needed for running the software (e.g., the water body polygons) is obtainable from an appropriate database such as the National Hydrography Dataset (NHD) and FDEP.

-If using the provided Lakeshore example data in the tutorial download package, proceed directly to Section `4.4 <#_bookmark80>`__ to learn to run each module.
-The unprocessed DEM and water body data are provided for reference in the OriginalData directory in the ZIP file.
+The unprocessed DEM and water body data are provided for reference in the **Examples** directory in the ZIP file.
 For illustration purposes, this section outlines the required steps to prepare data for use in ArcNLET-Py.

 Lakeshore Example Data
 ----------------------